KeithBillings/README-Generator/README.md

 ## Description

-In this homework assignment I was tasked with creating a command-line application that generates a new README.md file based on user's input.
+This is a command-line application that generates a new README.md file based on user's input.

 The user will be prompted for their GitHub username, project title, description, and other information pertaining to the project the README is for.